 Under their respective employment agreements, each of Messrs.
-Mariani, Ottinger and Sandberg, Dr. Scopelianos is employed by Axogen Corporation on an "at will" basis.
+Mariani and Sandberg, Dr. Scopelianos and Ms. Martinez is employed by Axogen Corporation on an "at will" basis.

 In the event Messrs.
-Mariani, Ottinger and Sandberg and Dr. Scopelianos are terminated without Substantial Cause upon or within 365 days following a Change in Control (or 90 days preceding a Change in Control), or for Good Reason following a Change in Control, each is entitled to: (a) a separation payment of eighteen (18) months of base salary paid in a lump sum within 60 days; (b) an amount equal to 150% of any bonuses or commissions paid to him during the year prior to his termination of employment; and (c) payment of premiums for the him and his covered dependents' COBRA for the first eighteen (18) months of the COBRA continuation period.
+Mariani and Sandberg and Dr. Scopelianos and Ms..Martinez are terminated without Substantial Cause upon or within 365 days following a Change in Control (or 90 days preceding a Change in Control), or for Good Reason following a Change in Control, each is entitled to: (a) a separation payment of eighteen (18) months of base salary paid in a lump sum within 60 days; (b) an amount equal to 150% of any bonuses or commissions paid during the year prior to termination of employment; and (c) payment of premiums for themselves and their covered dependents' COBRA for the first eighteen (18) months of the COBRA continuation period.

 In the event Messrs.
-Mariani, Ottinger and Sandberg and Dr. Scopelianos are terminated in the absence of a Change in Control, each will receive, among other things, (a) a separation payment of twelve (12) months base salary paid in a lump sum within 60 days; (b) an amount equal to 100% of any bonuses or commissions paid to him during the year prior to his termination of employment and (c) a payment of premiums for the him and his covered dependents' COBRA for the first twelve (12) months of the COBRA continuation period
+Mariani and Sandberg Dr. Scopelianos and Ms. Martinez are terminated in the absence of a Change in Control, each will receive, among other things, (a) a separation payment of twelve (12) months base salary paid in a lump sum within 60 days; (b) an amount equal to 100% of any bonuses or commissions paid during the year prior to termination of employment and (c) a payment of premiums for themselves and their covered dependents' COBRA for the first twelve (12) months of the COBRA continuation period

 Messrs.
-Mariani, Ottinger and Sandberg, Dr. Scopelianos are also entitled to have the Company pay the premiums for their COBRA (i) for the first twelve (12) months of the COBRA continuation period, or (ii) until such time as they obtain new employment that provides reasonable and comparable health care coverage (including without limitation, coverage of dependents), whichever period is shorter.
+Mariani, and Sandberg, Dr. Scopelianos and Ms. Martinez are also entitled to have the Company pay the premiums for their COBRA (i) for the first twelve (12) months of the COBRA continuation period, or (ii) until such time as they obtain new employment that provides reasonable and comparable healthcare coverage (including without limitation, coverage of dependents), whichever period is shorter.

-For purposes of each of Ms. Zaderej's, Messrs.
-Mariani's, Ottinger and Sandberg's, and Dr. Scopelianos' employment agreements, "Change in Control" means the occurrence of any of the following events:
+For purposes of each of Mses.
+Zaderej's and Martinez's, Messrs.
+Mariani's and Sandberg's and Dr. Scopelianos's employment agreements, "Change in Control" means the occurrence of any of the following events: